lptrk/AbschlussProjekt/README.md

 ## Start JSON Server

-To start the JSON server make sure you are inside the root directory and run `json-server --watch db.json`.
+To start the JSON server make sure you are inside the root directory and run `json-server --watch db.json` (`npx json-server --watch db.json` on **Windows**).
 It will be hosted at `http://localhost:3000/`